tejatan/EarningCall/README.md

     python main.py
     Ensure that you replace 'Your_key_here' in main.py with your actual API keys.
     Ensure to add company ticker and company name

+Not optimized for all companies, it may even fail for the example company based on the model used, be cautious of the pdf downloaded and API key usage.
+Use with caution. and verify data every now and then so you can continue to analyze with no problem.

+Problems: Optimize for every company as needed